perriera/extras_dbo/docs/GITHUB_HTTP.md

 ### Alternate Case
 > **Want to clone using ssh format?** </br>
->	When adding users to .htaccess to not specify a password and change for the format of the git clone request:.
+>	When adding users to .htaccess to not specify a password and change for the format of the git clone request.
 You will also have to add back in directory information</br>

 		git clone http://gitserver/git/xyzutil.git